EliasKal/vflow/README.md

 <script src="vflow.js"></script>
 ```

+You can find a tutorial for using the library [here](docs/tutorial/tutorial.md).

 ## Development team

 vFlow has been developed by the [Visual Analytics Lab](https://varlab.iti.gr/) of the [Information Technologies Institute](https://www.iti.gr/iti/en/index.html) of the [Centre for Research and Technology Hellas](https://www.certh.gr/root.en.aspx).